harness/developer-hub/docs/platform/13_Templates/add-a-stage-template.md

 2. Select **Use Template**.
 The next page lists all the project-level templates.

-3. Select the Quickstart Template that you created.
+3. Select the Quickstart template that you created.

    ![](./static/add-a-stage-template-57.png)